 1-year suspension |

-Violations for excessive speeding, reckless driving, and street racing also include the normal fines, penalties, and possibly jail time, depending on the severity of the offense.
+Violations for reckless driving and street racing also include the normal fines, penalties, and possibly jail time, depending on the severity of the offense.
+(Conn.
+Gen. Stat. § 14-111 (2024).)

 Before any driver can operate a vehicle in Connecticut, the vehicle must be properly insured.
 In Connecticut, the mandatory insurance requirements are: